- In the News

 About the programme:

-The Master of Urban Design at AnantU is a two-year, full-time, multidisciplinary programme offered to graduates from design, architecture, planning, civil engineering, environmental engineering and social sciences backgrounds.
+The Master of Urban Design at AnantU is a two-year, full-time, multidisciplinary programme.
 It aims to endow students with analytical, design and communication skills to work within a more substantial framework of social, cultural, political and economic systems, and built environment as a response to the rapid urbanization.
 The students are trained to think, act, and intervene from the intersection of rigorous theoretical knowledge, critical technical understanding, passionate community engagement, and the ability to effectively and powerfully communicate design ideas.
 The programme is multi-scalar in scope encompassing the study of urban-regional fabrics, infrastructure, networks and flows.

 As a M:UD graduate, you can expect to develop skills that enable you to: